octobercms/docs/3.x/cms/themes/components.md

 ## Introduction

 If you use the back-end user interface you can add components to your pages, partials and layouts by clicking the component in the Components panel.
-If you use a text editor you can attach a component to a page or layout by adding its name to the [Configuration](themes.md#oc-configuration-section) section of the template file.
-The next example demonstrates how to add a demo To-do component to a page:
+If you use a text editor you can attach a component to a page or layout by adding its name to the configuration section of the template file.
+The next example demonstrates how to add a demo To-Do component to a page.

 ```ini
 title = "Components demonstration"